GlacierProtocol/glacierprotocol.github.io/_docs/setup/create-boot-usb.md

 **Ctrl-C** and **Ctrl-V** respectively, but, in a terminal window, the shortcuts are **Ctrl-Shift-C** and **Ctrl-Shift-V**.

-1. Put Ubuntu on the "SETUP BOOT 1" USB.
+1. Copy the Ubuntu image onto the “SETUP 1 BOOT” USB.
     1. Open the Ubuntu search console by clicking the purple circle/swirl icon in the upper-left corner of the screen.
-    2. Type "startup disk creator" in the text box that appears
+    2. Type "startup disk creator" in the text box.
-    3. Click on the "Startup Disk Creator" icon that appears.
+    3. Click on the "Startup Disk Creator" icon.
-    4. The "Source disc image" panel should show the.iso file you downloaded.
-If it does not, click the "Other" button and find it in the folder you downloaded it to.
+    4. The "Source disc image" panel should show the downloaded iso image file.
+If not, click "Other" and manually locate the download folder.
-    5. In the "Disk to use" panel, you should see two lines.
-They may vary from system to system, but each line will have a device identifier in it, highlighted in the example below.
+    5. The "Disk to use" panel should show two devices.
+The device descriptions may vary from system to system, but each one will have a device identifier, highlighted in the example below:
         <pre>
-        Generic Flash Disk (/dev/sda)
+        Generic Flash Disk (<span class="primary">/dev/sda</span>)
         Kanguru Flash Trust (<span class="primary">/dev/sdb</span>)</pre>
-    6. Select the line containing "SETUP 1 BOOT" USB Make note of the disk identifier (e.g. /dev/sdb).
+    6. Select the "SETUP 1 BOOT" USB and make note of the disk identifier (e.g.
+    "/dev/sdb").
     7. Click "Make Startup Disk" and then click "Yes".
     8. Wait a few minutes for the copying process to complete.